CyberWarefare/TokenDesignMistakes/README.md

 # tokendesign - main token design mistakes
-Main issues related to erc20 standard tokens ERC20 tokens have two critical issues that are already causing money losses.
+Main issues related to ERC20 standard tokens.
+ERC20 tokens have two critical issues that are already causing money losses.
 They are:

 Lack of transaction handling.